anandmukul1701/anandmukul1701/README.md

 - 👋 Hello there, I’m Mukul Anand
-- 👀 I’m interested in fields of Business Analytics, Data Science & Equity Market
+- 👀 I’m interested in fields of Analytics, Data Science and NLP.
 - 🌱 I’m currently learning Machine Learning Modelling
 - 📫 You can reach out to me via email(mailonmukul@gmail.com, anandmukul16@gmail.com), or via Linkedin(https://www.linkedin.com/in/anand-mukul/)
-- I'm proficient with MySQL, Excel, Microsoft PowerBI, Tableu and Google Suite
+- I'm proficient with Python, Pandas, Sklearn, MySQL, AWS, Excel, Microsoft PowerBI, Tableu and Google Suite
 - I've a good exposure to Python, C, ArcGIS, HECRAS, ML
-- Currently working as a Business Analyst with Swiggy.
+- Currently working as a Senior Data Scientist with FairMoney.
 - Alumni of IIT Delhi

 <!---